BatGap Logo

 Tom: And you’re looking to find out.

-Rick: I suppose you think there’s a possibility it is, otherwise you won’t spend the time in pursuing.
+Rick: I suppose you think there’s a possibility it is; otherwise, you won’t spend the time pursuing it.

 Tom: Yeah.